 Correcting the Lost Connection

 In the first scenario (which is a typical “terrible two” kind of thing), connection is the first and only beneficial response.
 Validation of feelings, offering of compassion and empathy, a place to vent or a place to cuddle.
-Whatever those little ones need to know that they are loved EVEN WHEN their behaviour is not accepted, EVEN WHEN they are harder to be around.
+Whatever those little ones need to know that they are loved EVEN WHEN their behavior is not accepted, EVEN WHEN they are harder to be around.
 The more we practice this sort of responses, the less hard feelings our little ones will feel.
 Anger, resentment, and frustration are all wake up calls for unmet needs – the more emotional needs we meet – the less these feelings will control our lives and relationships.

 Correcting Actions Meant to Meet Child’s Needs